creeper82/Flashcards/classes/CLI/README.md

 ```

 ## Keyboard actions ##
-[KeyboardActions](KeyboardAction.cs) are the little tips that signify which keys can be used to interact with the screen.
-Under `CLI.KeyboardActions` public class, there are pre-coded interactions for every app screen.
+[KeyboardActions](../SharpViews/KeyboardAction.cs) are the little tips that signify which keys can be used to interact with the screen.
+Under `Flashcards.CLI.KeyboardActions` public class, there are pre-coded interactions for every app screen.
 For example:
 ```cs
 public static List<KeyboardAction> DeckListScreen { get; } = new() {
         new("up/down", "move selection"),